 The cook time will vary.
 About 13 minutes will do the trick for medium potatoes.
 I say go 15 minutes for the large potatoes.

 Let the Instant Pot do a NPR, or natural pressure release.
-Basically this just means let the pot hang out until the pin drops and the pressure subsides.
+Basically this just means let the pot hang out until the pin drops and let the pressure release naturally on its own.

 Then, grab ALL the fixings.